 — Twitter Data (@TwitterData) February 6, 2017

-Also the advertisers tried to keep up with the pace.
-For instance, the Guardians Of The Galaxy joined the dance at halftime, by posting this cute gif:
+Last year, the Guardians Of The Galaxy joined the dance at halftime, by posting this gif:

 — GuardiansOfTheGalaxy (@Guardians) February 6, 2017

-Ok, time for crème de la crème… here are the best Super Bowl commercials 2017:
+Ok, now it’s time for crème de la crème… here are some of the best Super Bowl commercials 2018: